ghusse/jQRangeSlider/Readme.md

 Prerequisites
 -------------
 * Element on which .rangeSlider() is applied will be positioned as relative if no positioning is set.
-* jQDateRangeSlider.js is only needed by the dateRangeSlider widget.
+* jQDateRangeSlider.js is only required by the dateRangeSlider widget.
+* jQEditRangeSlider.js is only required for using the editRangeSlider widget
-* jQRangeSlider.js is needed by both widgets
+* jQRangeSlider.js is needed by all widgets

 Generating minified jQRangeSlider files
 ---------------------------------------